Understanding the Basics of CPK Charts

 Customers use Cpk to assess the likelihood of your process meeting their specifications.
 A value below 1 suggests they may need to look elsewhere.
 A value of 1.33 or higher shows the process is “in control and capable,” providing confidence in your ability to deliver.

 However, meeting specifications alone isn’t enough.
 High-quality products also require minimal variation centred around the target.
-This is measured using another metric called Cpm.
+This is measured using another metric called Cpm

 Presenting Cpk Data